 The only option to protect the child was to request a temporary orders hearing.
 Temporary orders are issued by a judge on pending cases, like Tamara’s.
 The orders are enforceable until the court renders its final orders.

 Preparing to Go to Court

-To get ready for court, Mark investigated the child’s significant health challenges.
-He scoured records provided by Tamara and the child’s team of doctors.
+To get ready for court, Maralana’s team investigated the child’s significant health challenges.
+They scoured records provided by Tamara and the child’s team of doctors.

-When Mark’s research was complete, he had developed a strong argument to illustrate how the child’s father was jeopardizing her wellbeing.
-Mark and Tamara would ask the court to restrict parenting time for the father and compel him to take safety measures.
+When the research was complete, they developed a strong argument to illustrate how the child’s father was jeopardizing her wellbeing.
+They decided to ask the court to restrict parenting time for the father and compel him to take safety measures.

 The days leading up to the temporary orders hearing were nerve-wracking for Tamara.
-But part of Mark’s job as an attorney is to prime the client for court, particularly providing his or her testimony.
+But part of an attorney’s job is to prime the client for court, particularly providing his or her testimony.

-“My last bit of advice to [Tamara] prior to the hearing was that she had to stand up to the judge and force him to recognize the severe health challenges the child faced because the child’s very life depended on it,” Mark said.
+The last bit of advice Tamara’s team gave her prior to the hearing was to “stand up to the judge and force him to recognize the severe health challenges the child faced because the child’s very life depended on it.”

 Tamara said that pep talk gave her the courage to “speak up for what [she] believed was right in the face of adversity and in spite of [her] fears.”